 All non-Florida students who are U.S. citizens or permanent residents may be eligible for out-of-state fee waivers the year after they have filed for Florida residency status.
-It is the student's responsibility to file for Florida residency status when they first enroll at UF.
+It is the student's responsibility to review the criteria and file for Florida residency status when they first enroll at UF, if applicable.
 The detailed procedures and requirements are outlined in the Graduate Catalog.

 Financial aid in the form of scholarships and loans may be available to highly qualified graduate students.
-In general, such awards are available to students pursuing either Master's or Ph.D. degrees.
+In general, such awards are available to students pursuing either master's or Ph.D. degrees.
 For information concerning availability of scholarships and loans and the necessary qualifications, students should contact the Dean's Office in the College of Agricultural and Life Sciences and the Office for Student Financial Affairs.